viky-ai/website/blog/_posts/2019-12-17-agent-number/2019-12-17-agent-number.md

 ## Other numbers

-But numbers are not that simple, for example what do we do with the following examples?
+But numbers can be expressed in many other ways.
+They can be very fuzzy, for example what do we do with the following examples?

 * thousands of people
 * tens of thousands of people